Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model

 \subsubsection{Supervised learning methods}

-To benchmark our proposed method, we implement two state-of-the-art, supervised image-based models, namely ResNet50 \cite{He2020} and DenseNet121 \cite{Huang2017}, two supervised tabular data approaches, namely a two-layer tabular MLP model and a tabular transformer encoder inspired from Du et. al. (2024) \cite{Du2024}.
+To benchmark our proposed method, we implement two state-of-the-art, supervised image-based models, namely ResNet50 \cite{He2020} and DenseNet121 \cite{Huang2017}, two supervised tabular data approaches, namely a tabular MLP model and a tabular transformer encoder inspired by Du et al. (2024) \cite{Du2024}.
 We conduct an ablation study using a supervised MLP model with various feature combinations to identify the optimal feature set.
 This process helps us to select the final combination of features for improved model performance.
-The combinations include: $i)$ clinical tabular data only, spanning the previously mentioned categories (clinical), $ii)$ clinical data with brain extracted IDPs (clinical + brain IDPs), and $iii)$ clinical data, brain IDPs and lesion IDPs (clinical + brain IDPs + lesion IDPs).
-Furthermore, we implement three supervised, multi-modal (imaging-tabular) learning models, namely a simple concatenation fusion model (CF) \cite{Spasov2019}, a CF model integrated with the tabular transformer encoder inspired by the work from Du et. al. (2024) \cite{Du2024} (CF + Transformer), and DAFT model \cite{Wolf2022}.
-All models employing an imaging encoder are implemented with ResNet50 as backbone.
-DAFT block is integrated within ResNet50 from the third stage onwards.
-To alleviate over-fitting, an early stopping strategy is adopted, with a minimal delta (divergence threshold) of $1 \times 10^{-4}$, a maximal number of epochs of 50, and a patience of 15 epochs.
+The combinations include: $i)$ clinical records only, spanning the previously mentioned categories (referred to as "clinical"), $ii)$ clinical records with brain extracted IDPs ("clinical + brain IDPs"), and $iii)$ clinical records, brain IDPs and lesion IDPs ("clinical + brain IDPs + lesion IDPs").
+Furthermore, we implement three supervised, multi-modal (imaging-tabular) learning models, namely a simple concatenation fusion model (CF) \cite{Spasov2019}, a CF model integrated with the tabular transformer encoder inspired by the work from Du et al. (2024) \cite{Du2024} (CF + Transformer), and DAFT model \cite{Wolf2022}.
+All models employing an imaging encoder are implemented with ResNet50 as a backbone.
+The DAFT block is integrated within ResNet50 from the third stage onward.
+To alleviate overfitting, an early stopping strategy is adopted, with a minimal delta (divergence threshold) of $1 \times 10^{-4}$, a maximal number of epochs of 50, and a patience of 15 epochs.